gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/eip1155-based-nft-transfer-example.md

 ## 4) Monitor progress and view in BlockScout when complete <a href="4-monitor-progress-and-view-in-blockscout-when-complete" id="4-monitor-progress-and-view-in-blockscout-when-complete"></a>

-The Arbitrary Message Bridge oracles will send confirmations to the xDai chain.
+The Arbitrary Message Bridge oracles will send confirmations to the Gnosis Chain.
 As soon as enough confirmations received, the transfer is executed automatically (does not need manual execution as opposed to xDai -> Eth transfers).

 You can monitor this progress with the ALM tool at [https://alm-xdai.herokuapp.com/](https://alm-xdai.herokuapp.com).
 Paste in the tx hash from the contract interaction in MetaMask to monitor.